 Remote session eliminates the need for studio time and cut the costs of recording a song up to 50%

-The pandemic had Its way in accelerating the process
+The pandemic had Its way to accelerating the process

-From global statistics the start of pandemic lower the number of global stream, dues to the fact that people were focused on other forms of entertainment (gaming, to etc.).
+From global statistics, the start of the pandemic lowered the number of global streams, dues to the fact that people were focused on other forms of entertainment (gaming, movies, etc).
 Now the numbers luckily have gone up again – but that is not enough to cancel out its effects.

 Other than the apparent damage to the live music industry the Coved – 19 effect showed us that yes, songs can be recorded online or with a combination of online and on the studio activity.